Introduction

 Seed trays and modules dry out much faster than garden soil.

-A tray can look fine in the morning and be bone dry by afternoon, especially if it is sitting on paving, greenhouse staging or a sunny patio.
+A tray can look fine in the morning and be bone dry by afternoon, especially on paving, greenhouse staging or a sunny patio.
 Small modules contain very little compost, so seedlings have almost no backup once moisture runs out.

 Keep trays somewhere bright but not scorching.
-During hot spells, a little afternoon shade is often better than full sun all day.
+In hot weather, a bit of afternoon shade is often better than full sun all day.

-Planting Out Seedlings During the Hottest Part of the Day
+Planting Out in the Hottest Part of the Day

 Growing Spring Varieties in Midsummer